justinthelaw/uds-rke2/docs/RKE2.md

 ## RKE2 Install

-The [RKE2 Install script](../packages/uds-rke2/scripts/rke2/rke2-install.sh) installs RKE2, suitable for both server and agent nodes, following the upstream [RKE2 air-gapped install guide](https://docs.rke2.io/install/airgap).
+The [RKE2 install script](../packages/uds-rke2/scripts/rke2/rke2-install.sh) installs RKE2, suitable for both server and agent nodes, following the upstream [RKE2 air-gapped install guide](https://docs.rke2.io/install/airgap).
 The basic steps involved in our current script involve:

 - Staging image tarballs: Image tarballs are downloaded and placed in the correct location for usage in an airgap (see [here](https://docs.rke2.io/install/airgap#tarball-method))
 - Run the RKE2 install script from upstream: This is pulled directly from RKE2 docs [here](https://docs.rke2.io/install/airgap#rke2-installsh-script-install)